AlexisAhmed/BugBountyToolkit/README.md

 A multiplatform bug bounty toolkit that can be installed on Debian/Ubuntu or setup with Docker.

 ## Why should you use this toolkit?
+- The objective of this toolkit is to provide pentesters, security researchers and bug bounty hunters with a pre-configured environment that has some of the most popular tools and frameworks already installed and configured.
 - This toolkit offers a multiplatform base to work with as the script can be installed on Linux, setup with Docker or installed on Windows with WSL (Windows Subsystem For Linux).
 - The installer script can be customized to add or remove specific tools based on your requirements.
 - Tools are constantly being added, updated and fixed.
 - Pull once.
 Update as needed.
+- In addition to the tools that are already installed, you can use the Katoolin script to install additional tools that you may require during your engagements.

 ## Docker Pull & Run Instructions
 Docker Hub Link: https://hub.docker.com/r/hackersploit/bugbountytoolkit